dirkbaechle/mini-morserino/README.md

 **DISCLAIMER**: You are currently on the 'main' branch for this project.
-If you're looking for basic infos about the used Hailege board and how to get the OLED display going, switch to the 'board_info' branch (https://github.com/dirkbaechle/mini-morserino/tree/board_info) instead, please!
+If you're looking for basic infos about the used Hailege board and how to get the OLED display working, switch to the 'board_info' branch (https://github.com/dirkbaechle/mini-morserino/tree/board_info) instead, please!